fcabrera23/wasmio/video-streaming-app/README.md

 ```

 ## Building a container
-This sample contains a *Dockerfile* you can use for creating a container using the `docker build` command.
+This sample contains a *Dockerfile.video-streaming-app* you can use for creating a container using the `docker build` command.